jmromeo/nhab/README.md

 ### Documentation

-To view documentation for firmware:
+To build documentation, you must have doxygen installed (see [Installing Doxygen](#installing-doxygen)).
+To build and view documentation for firmware:
 ```
 cd firmware
 make docs